Yakuza 0: Critical response

-The game's fighting system has often been praised for its brutality, though IGN felt it might come across as too simple due to players' tendencies to smash buttons.
+The game's fighting system has often been praised for its brutality, though IGN felt it might come across as too simple due to players' tendencies to mash buttons.
 GameInformer compared the random battles with arcade beat em up games and praised the usage of its grinding system as its usage is needed due to how challenging every character is across later chapters.
 GameSpot was critical to the gameplay, calling it dated as he remarked that, despite gameplay improvements from the PlayStation 3 games, there is still occasional poor performance.
 Nevertheless, the reviewer enjoyed the fighting system and the grinding aspects, finding them more entertaining.
 PlayStation Life Style praised the encounters with minor characters as well as the heat function for the cinematic movements Kiryu and Majima perform although he felt they were barely stronger than normal moves.
 The cabaret club minigame was particularly praised as "addictive" and "the best part" of the game.

 Reviewers also commented on the story and cast, most notably due to its accessibility as a prequel.
 Majima's different characterization had some writers find him more interesting than Kiryu.
 EGMNOW liked the contrast the duo had in the narrative.
 The Jimquisition called both characters "like-able protagonists who consistently have to act as straight men in a variety of weird situations".
 GamesRadar praised the constant switch between protagonists, as it "helps to refresh the narrative".
 Polygon had mixed feelings in regards to the cast as the antagonist often end up becoming trustworthy regardless of violent acts as well as the fact that most female characters are poorly treated both in the main narrative and minigames.
 GameSpot felt the story was the greatest strength of the game, due to its handling of cutscenes, serious storytelling and appealing voice acting.
-Despite finding that the game carried many common scenarios from the previous games, PlayStation LifeStyle said that Yakuza 0 has the best narrative in the entire series, praising elements such as the fast pace and the 1980's portrayal.
+Despite finding that the game carried many common scenarios from the previous games, PlayStation LifeStyle said that Yakuza 0 has the best narrative in the entire series, praising elements such as the fast pace and the 1980s portrayal.